History Company Prayer

 2016: Prayer circle in building 119, level 4

 Volker von Rad worked as an engineer for the development of air conditioning systems for passenger cars at the Mercedes Technology Center (MTC) in Sindelfingen until 2016, where he took part regularly in the prayer circle in building 50/1.
 In 2016, he moved to the Truck sector in Untertürkheim, where he was again responsible for the development of air conditioning systems, but for trucks.
 In 2016, together with David Hewitt (Transport Logistics at the Untertürkheim plant), who also came from Sindelfingen in 2012 and led a prayer circle there on the Sindelfingen production site (see below), he initiated another prayer circle in building 119 in level 4.
-Unlike the other prayer circle in building 119 (see above), this circle meets during lunch break up to this day.
+Unlike the other prayer circle in building 119 (see above), this circle meets during lunch break.

 Volker von Rad left the company at the end of 2017, whereupon David Hewitt and Jürgen Pfrommer (Testing and Materials Technology) took over the management.
 From summer to the end of 2018, the circle rested, as Jürgen Pfrommer had to undertake many business trips to Hungary.
 Since early 2019, the circle meets again weekly at lunchtime.
 Due to a change of location of David Hewitt and lack of availability of Jürgen Pfrommer, from April 2019 the circle was managed by Matthias Hahn.
 Since the revival of this group, it enjoyed further growth.